 Student Coordinator/Service and Justice Trips Core Team

-My name is Shayna Bartow and I am a junior Justice and Society major!
+Hello!
+I am a junior Justice and Society major!
 I am originally from Prairie du Chien, WI, but after I finished high school, my parents conveniently moved to the good old state of Nebraska.
-I consider myself I super-active person, and I love sports, hiking, fishing, and just being outside and having fun with my friends and family!
-Since my first experience with CCSJ Service and Justice trips my freshman year, I have fully supported the goals and mission of the office.
-I have gone on two trips to Denver, CO and New Orleans, LA, and I am super excited that I will be coordinating a service trip this fall!
-As a first-year staff member, I am excited to see all of the great things that will come from working in the CCSJ.
+I consider myself a super-active person, and I love sports, hiking, fishing, and just being outside and having fun with my friends and family!
+Since my first experience with SCSJ Service and Justice trips my freshman year, I have fully supported the goals and mission of the office.
+I have gone on three trips to Denver, CO, New Orleans, LA, and Kansas City, KS.
+I am also super excited that I will be coordinating a service trip this fall!
+As a returning staff member, I am excited to see what new new things I will to learn at the SCSJ.

 Student Coordinator/Fundraising Team

-My name is Emily and I’m a sophomore nursing student from Belleville, Illinois.
-I have lived there my entire life and I am the second child out of my three lovely sisters.
-Outdoorsy activities are of interest to me as well as trying new food.
-Working for the CCSJ has me excited to learn about social justice and to be more involved in service with local and global issues.
-My first Service and Justice trip to El Paso, TX this year had me hooked to see what else the CCSJ has to offer.
-I am thrilled to be working here and I can’t wait to see what this wonderful experience entails.
+Hello!
+I’m a senior nursing student from Belleville, Illinois.
+I have lived there my entire life and I am the second child out of my three sisters.
+I love the outdoors and trying new food!
+Working for the SCSJ has me excited to do service and learn about local and global social justice issues.
+My first Service and Justice trip to El Paso, TX was such an impacting experience, it led to me to get more involved in the SCSJ.
+Since then, I have been to Kansas City, KS for a Service and Justice trip and spend a lot of Thursdays at the Sienna Francis House here in Omaha.
+I am on the Core Team and am thrilled to be working here again.
+I can’t wait to experience another year with this wonderful community.

 Student Coordinator/Communications Team